eddyizm/CopySSISPackages/README.md

 File extraction command line

     'dtutil /sourceserver localhost /SQL "'+ F.FolderPath + '\' + P.PackageName + '" /copy file;".\' + P.PackageName +'.dtsx"' AS cmd
+### batch file

+Copies MSDB packages from server to server.
+Script must be altered to move/copy from file system.

+### Must be run from origin server.
+Uses SQL Server command line tool: dtutil

+Text generated using ExtractSSISPackageInformation.sql script.
+Use that to apply changes.

+  Replace

+        <username> and <password>

+  In a text edited like notepad++ with your SQL login details.

 Credit for original base code:
     [https://dba.stackexchange.com/questions/68481/moving-ssis-packages-to-new-server](https://dba.stackexchange.com/questions/68481/moving-ssis-packages-to-new-server)